matta-research-group/matta-research-group.github.io/contact.md

 ---

-We are located at Britannia House, in the Department of Chemistry at King's.
+We are located at Britannia House, the home of King's Chemistry Department.